-Home buyers making a down payment of less than 10% should evaluate both FHA and conventional loans.
-FHA loans are easier to acquire for those with low credit ratings and require as little as 3.5% down payment.
-The disadvantage is expensive mortgage insurance, which is paid upfront as well as in annual installments.
-Conventional loans are cheaper over all but require good credit.
-Mortgage insurance may also be required with conventional loans if the down payment is below 20% but pricing for this is usually better than FHA loans.
+Homebuyers who intend to make a down payment of less than 10% of a home's sale price should evaluate both FHA loans and conventional loans.
+An FHA loan is easier to acquire for those with low credit scores and requires as little as 3.5% for down payment.
+The disadvantage of an FHA loan is expensive mortgage insurance, which is paid upfront as well as in monthly installments.
+Conventional loans are cheaper overall but require good credit.
+Mortgage insurance may also be required with conventional loans if a down payment is below 20%, but pricing for this is usually better than for FHA loans.

 When comparing numbers for both options, include the mortgage insurance payments that will be required in each scenario.

 |Limits||$417,000 for contiguous states, D.C., and Puerto Rico; $625,500 in Alaska, Guam, Hawaii, and U.S. Virgin Islands.
 High-cost area loans can go up to $625,500 to start and up to $938,250.||$271,050 for areas with a low housing costs.
 Loans for high cost areas can be for as much as $625,500.|

 |Required credit score||620 or higher, but requirements vary slightly by lender.||Minimum score of 580 to qualify for 3.5% down payment.
 Those with scores below 580 must make a 10% down payment.|

 |Down payment||20% is encouraged.
 Condos often require 25%.
 Anything below 20% requires private mortgage insurance.||3.5% for those who qualify.
 10% for high-risk borrowers.|

 |Cost||Origination fees, down payments, mortgage insurance, points and appraisal fees.||Upfront mortgage insurance premium (1.75%), ongoing annual premiums (1.35% with minimum down payment).|